A basic checklist for your next ocean passage

 Rig inspection

-Have a certified rigger do a thorough standing rigging inspection: condition of the stays, chainplates, spreaders, and all connections.
+Prior to your trans-ocean passage, have a certified rigger do a thorough standing rigging inspection: condition of the stays, chainplates, spreaders, split-pins, and all connections.
 Check the condition of the mast.
 Check all running rigging for chafing.
-Have a spare halyard and sheet.
+Bring along least one spare halyard and one spare sheet.

 Sail plan